brlockwood/Bookchin-Bot/README.md

 # Contribute

-If you want to add some quotes, just add them in <code>quotes.json</code> file and do a pull request!
+If you want to add some quotes, just drop them into the <code>quotes.json</code> file and do a pull request!